ashu000/ashu000/README.md

 - 👯 I’m looking to collaborate on Youtube
 - 🤔 I’m looking for help with UI/UX
 - 💬 Ask me about Javascript,NodeJS,MongoDB,Angular,React-Native
-- 📫 How to reach me: ashubbd2016gmail.com
+- 📫 How to reach me: [Gmail- ashubbd2016@gmail.com]
 - 😄 Pronouns: He/His